-Jazz Ensemble is a standard jazz big band.
-The jazz ensemble will perform literature inclusive of all jazz styles.
+Credits, Lecture hours, Lab hours: (1:2:0) Description: In this course students participate in a group ensemble experience on brass instruments.
+It is designed for capable brass players.
 This ensemble will provide students with an opportunity to develop technical skill, sight-reading ability, and knowledge of the repertory related to the ensemble.
 It further allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
-Addition required.
-May be repeated for credit.
-Prerequisite: MUSC 3146 or permission of instructor.
+This course may be repeated for credit.
+Prerequisites: MUSC 3196 or permission of instructor.
 Audition required.